 How to compare low rate credit cards

-When searching for a low rate credit card, there a few factors that could be worth keeping in mind:
+When searching for a low rate credit card, there a few factors that could be worth keeping in mind, including:

 - The introductory purchase rate and revert rate (the purchase rate your card reverts to after any introductory period, if applicable) on the card

 - The fees, such as any annual fees, late payment fees or balance transfer fees

-- The number of interest-free days – our database shows the maximum for credit cards is currently 90, while on the other hand, some low rate cards have zero, meaning interest would begin accruing on the card straight away.
+- The number of interest-free days – our database shows the maximum for credit cards is currently 110, while on the other hand, some low rate cards have zero, meaning interest would begin accruing on the card straight away.

 To compare credit cards based on these factors and more, you can use Canstar’s comparison tables: